 Syntax of a message statement — Each statement in a message has the following format:

-Structure_name(index).field_name = <field string or value>
+Structure_name(index).field_name = <field character vector or value>

 The field names are defined by the driver, and need to be entered with upper- and lowercase letters as defined.
 However, you can choose your own structure name and enter that name into the driver parameter dialog box.